Amund-Fremming/tero-platform/Tasklist.md

 - [x] Create guest user
 - [x] Is valid token endpoint (also serves as user sync)
 - [x] User sync
-- [ ] Change webhook to use event streams from auth0
-- [ ] Handle all user events
-- [ ] Expand refresh token / jwt to be longer than an hour

 **M2M GameSession**
 - [x] Create M2M support for gamesession
 - [x] Support new Subject Integration
 - [x] Create and give out permissions
-- [ ] Create auth0 cached client for getting token from c#

 **Cache**
 - [x] Implement a generic cache wrapper and implementation for DRY principle for future games and caches